aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-27-swiftui-animation-tricks.md

 ## Use `animation(_:value:)` instead of `.animation(_:)`

 Let’s start with the simplest lesson: always use `animation(_:value:)` for implicit animations.
 Unlike the simpler `.animation(_:)` modifier, this also requires an `Equatable` value parameter and the animation will *only* be applied when that value changes.
-Without this, the animation may run when other properties change or during animated transitions.
+Without this, the animation may run when other properties change or during transitions.

 <figure class='fixed'><img src="/images/swiftui-animation-1.gif" alt="Animated GIF of a springy clock hand." /></figure>